- Danebank Distance Learning Portal spells out the details of our distance-learning plan and lists Frequently Asked Questions.

 PHASE 4

-Girls on campus five days a week, with activities considered
+All students on campus 5-days a week, with activities considered

 We anticipate the resumption of many school activities.
-Activities will continue to be modified and adapted to respond to public health advice.
-Examples would include:
+Activities will continue to be modified and adapted to respond to NSW Public Health Advice.

 - Co-curricular activities, such as clubs and music ensembles